Protesters march to the New York offices of BlueMountain Capital Management

 This bill is behing heralded as a rare moment of bipartisan cooperation to solve a serious crisis, in this case the default by Puerto Rico on more than $1 billion of general obligation bonds on July 1.
 The island's government has already missed payment deadlines on other bonds.

-The legislation - which has the acronym PROMESA, Spanish for "promise" - imposes on the island's approximately 3.5 million residents a financial control board that will determine how the government spends its money and how businesses on the island are regulated.
+The legislation - which has the acronym PROMESA, Spanish for "promise" - imposes on the island's approximately 3.5 million residents a financial control board that will determine how the government spends its money and how businesses are regulated.
 That control board would have the power to slash government spending in order to ensure that Wall Street investors who purchased Puerto Rico bonds would be paid.

 It also allows the federal minimum wage on the island to be lowered to $4.25 an hour for workers 24 and under.
 Plus, businesses in Puerto Rico would not have to comply with regulations that would increase the number of workers eligible for overtime pay that will go into effect December 1.
-That means workers earning as little as $24,000 a year could be asked to work 50, 60, 70 hours or more a week without earning an extra dime in pay.
+Workers earning as little as $24,000 a year could be asked to work 50, 60, 70 hours or more a week without earning an extra dime in pay.

 The legislation sends an unmistakable message: If you are a financially struggling Puerto Rican - and that is most of the island's residents - you will be expected to sacrifice more: fewer government services, lower wages and higher taxes.
 For the wealthy, it says, in so many words, "We got your back."

-Lopez Varona has seen the toll that Puerto Rico's financial troubles have had first hand.
+Lopez Varona has seen the toll that Puerto Rico's financial troubles have had firsthand.
 His family lives on the island, and he was just there a few weeks ago.

 One of the first things Lopez Varona noticed in San Juan, he said, is that "there's not a lot of traffic."
 Usually, San Juan, Puerto Rico's capital, is a highly congested mix of island residents, government workers and tourists.
 But, he said, "there has been such a huge migration of people that you literally have space on the street to drive.
 That's a little thing, but it shows how bad things are."